-Many water right holders did not have enough time to fully comply with the measurement accuracy and/or frequency requirements by the deadlines identified in Table 1.
-This resulted in an intermediate effort of submitting Requests for Additional Time to the Division.
-A water right holder may submit an ACP when strict compliance with the requirements identified in Table 1 is not feasible, would be unreasonably expensive, would unreasonably affect public trust resources, or would result in the waste or unreasonable use of water.
+Alternatively, a water right holder may submit an ACP when strict compliance with the requirements identified in Table 1 is not feasible, would be unreasonably expensive, would unreasonably affect public trust resources, or would result in the waste or unreasonable use of water.
+The ACP must describe how the diverter will achieve reasonable compliance with the measurement requirements and provide documentation to support their basis of requesting the ACP.
 After the ACP has been submitted to the Division, it will be posted to a website with an opportunity for public comment.
-The deputy director of water rights may review, audit, require additional information, and/or reject an ACP.
+The Deputy Director of Water Rights may review, audit, require additional information, and/or reject an ACP.
 There is no set timeline during which any of these activities must occur.
 An ACP may remain in effect for up to five years and may be renewed by resubmittal.